 This guide contains a high-level overview of the blueprints available in the quickfort blueprint library.
-You can list library blueprints by running quickfort list --library or by hitting Altl in the quickfort gui interactive dialog.
+You can list library blueprints by running quickfort list --library or by hitting Altl in the gui/quickfort file load dialog.

 Each file is hyperlinked to its online version so you can see exactly what the blueprints do before you run them.
+Also, if you use gui/quickfort, you will get a live preview of which tiles will be modified by the blueprint before you apply it to your map.